lidofinance/audits/README.md

 See [full report](MixBytes%20Lido%20Easy%20Track%20Security%20Audit%20Report%2009-25.pdf) for more details.

-### 06-2025 Composable Security Lido Oracle v5.2 Security Consultation Report
+### 06-2025 Composable Security Lido Oracle v5.2 Security Consultation

 After conducting a consultation, the security assessment did not identify any vulnerabilities introduced by the introduced version that could directly compromise the security or operational integrity of the Oracle system.